Car Mold and Pregnancy: What Expecting Mothers Need to Know

 Is Car Mold Dangerous When Pregnant?

 This is the question expecting mothers are typing into search bars at midnight, and it deserves a straight, honest answer.
+The short answer is: it carries real risks that the medical community acknowledges even while the research remains incomplete.

 The honest takeaway: while a single commute through a mildly musty car is unlikely to cause harm, daily enclosed exposure during pregnancy — especially to a contaminated HVAC system — is a risk worth eliminating.